FATEINN/feedreader/README.md

 # Udacity Front-end Project

 ## Feed reader Testing

 This project uses jasmine to test the functionality of a feed reader website.

 ### Instructions
-To view the feed reader website download all the files and open index.html in your browser.
+To view the feed reader clone this repository and open index.html in your browser.

 Alternatively, you can view the site on github pages by using the link below.